A Political Romance: Church politics

 The first pamphlet published about the conflict was Topham's, published 11 December 1758.
 Its full title was A Letter Address'd to the Reverend the Dean of York; In which is given, A full Detail of some very extraordinary Behavior of his, in relation to his Denial of a Promise made by him to Dr. Topham (1758).
 This 24-page open letter criticizes Fountayne both for granting the Pocklington and Pickering patent to someone else, and for claiming in public that he had never promised it to Topham.
 It also mentions a range of unrelated conflicts between the two.
 It was followed two weeks later by Fountayne's reply, An Answer to a Letter Address'd to the Dean of York, in the Name of Dr. Topham (1758).
 Fountayne's 35-page pamphlet reproduces several letters from Topham, in which Topham agreed to allow someone else to receive the patent; Fountayne explains that he did not consider himself under any further obligation to Topham.
 Fountayne also quotes letters of support from many of his acquaintances, and includes a signed statement from Sterne describing the dinner where he and Fountayne publicly denounced Topham as a liar.
 At this point, both pamphlets were widely read in York, and a number of broadsides were printed mocking the participants.
 Topham responded with A Reply to the Answer to a Letter, Lately addressed to the Dean of York (1759), a 54-page rebuttal which also quotes letters and messages from supporters, which was published no earlier than 13 January 1759.
 Sterne's A Political Romance, completed a week later, was the fourth and final pamphlet.
 It was intended to advance Sterne's career in the church by supporting Fountayne's side.

+The Good Humour Club

+An additional target of the pamphlet's satire was a York gentlemen's club known as the Good Humour Club.
+There is no evidence that Sterne ever attended a meeting of the club, but he was aware of its existence and knew many of its members, who were prominent in York society.
+The club was active from around 1725 to at least 1800.
+It permitted a maximum of eighteen members at a time (elected by a majority of current members), and met weekly at a local tavern or coffee house.
+Like many similar clubs at the time, the group's activities primarily consisted of informal socializing and drinking.
+Unusually, all members referred to each other with the honorific of "doctor", which also gave the club the nickname of the "Doctors' Club".

+The president of the club, a surgeon named Isaac Newton, was mentioned in all three of the pamphlets preceding Sterne's.
+Topham asserted that Newton privately supported Topham's account of events; Fountayne rebutted with a letter from Newton, stating that Newton only seemed to do so under duress; and Topham replied with testimonials from two more club members, Theophilus Garencieres and Arthur Ricard, to support his version of events.